Katherine Nash: ART 1

 ART 1 output, like Rain Pattern, No. 3 from 1969, was an early example of not writing algorithms to produce art but of instead creating art with software.

+Katherine's leading role in the creation of ART 1 and its successor, ART 2, is covered extensively in Sharing Code, by Patrick Frank.

 Galleries

 In 1957 Nash was acting director of the University Gallery in Northrop Auditorium that became the Weisman Art Museum across Washington Avenue.
 From 1961–1976, Nash was professor of sculpture in the University of Minnesota Studio Arts Department, now the Department of Art, where she was known as Katy.

 Nash lobbied the university for student exhibition space and in 1979 a gallery was founded in Willey Hall and administered by the student union.
 In 1992 the Department of Art became its supervisor and in 2003 moved the gallery to the Regis Center for Art.

+Collections

+The Victoria and Albert Museum holds several artworks created by Nash in 1970 and 1971, using the ART1 and ART2 computer programs.
+Polar Coordinates was included in a V&A exhibition entitled Chance and Control: Art in the Age of Computers (2018).

 Nash died in 1982 in Minneapolis.
+She was buried in Lakewood Cemetery.